 The #1 Diet to Lower High Blood Pressure, According to Science

-An alarming amount of Americans have high blood pressure, with almost half of the country's population having this diagnosis.
+An alarming number of Americans have high blood pressure.
+Data tells us that almost half of the country's population has hypertension.
 Having high blood pressure, or hypertension, means that the force of your blood pushing against the walls of your blood vessels is consistently too high.
 And over time, this additional stress on the body can increase a person's risk for heart disease and stroke.

-If you are one of the many people who are managing hypertension, know that all hope is not lost if you want to lower your blood pressure.
-Sure, there are some factors that are completely out of your control when it comes to developing this condition—think genetics and family history.
-But, there are factors that play into blood pressure health that are completely modifiable.
-From incorporating more physical activity in your day to refraining from smoking tobacco, there are many things that can be done to lower high blood pressure.
+If you are one of the many people who are managing hypertension, know that all hope is not lost.
+Sure, some factors are completely out of your control when it comes to developing this condition—like genetics and family history.
+But, there are other factors that play into blood pressure health that are completely modifiable.

-And among the sea of things that people can do to help reduce their blood pressure levels, diet is one that has been shown to be extremely promising.
-And for over 20 years, following the DASH diet has been shown to lower blood pressure among those who suffer from hypertension, making it the #1 diet to lower high blood pressure, according to science.
+When it comes to reducing blood pressure levels, changing your diet has produced promising results.
+And, for over 20 years, following the DASH diet has been shown to lower blood pressure among people who suffer from hypertension.
+DASH is the acronym for Dietary Approaches to Stop Hypertension—one of the healthiest diets available.
+These results make it the #1 diet to lower high blood pressure, according to science.

 If you are going to follow the DASH diet, plant-based foods will make up the bulk of your plate.
 Foods like fruits, vegetables, seeds, nuts and legumes will be the shining stars, and ultra-processed foods that contain large amounts of added sugars and salt will only make a rare appearance.

-In general, here are some important guidelines to follow when incorporating the DASH diet into your lifestyle:
+The National Heart, Lung, and Blood Institute promotes the DASH eating plan.
+In general, there are some important guidelines to follow when incorporating the DASH diet into your lifestyle: